In this section

 Within this uniquely designed building are five large teaching rooms, a performance area, a recording studio and seven practice rooms of varying sizes.

 A new Drama suite has been developed and together with a beautiful new theatre, five teaching spaces, offices and storage rooms have been created.

 Attainment in the Performing Arts subjects is the best in the borough and contributes significantly to whole school targets and achievements.
 75% of our Key Stage 4 students successfully follow at least one examination course at Key Stage 4 and this percentage increases year on year.

 Attainment at both Key Stages consistently exceeds the expected value added predictions and the targets set by the school.

 Individual students regularly gain recognition as being in the top 5% of students nationally in GCSE examinations.
-Large numbers of students also achieve nationally recognised examinations, such as ABRSM, on a termly basis.
+Large numbers of students also achieve nationally recognised examinations, such as ABRSM, Trinity, Rock School and LCM for Musical Theatre.

 Enrichment and Entitlement

 The number of students receiving scholarships and individual instrument tuition increases every year.
 The school selects up to 15% of its intake through the scholarship scheme.
 A full scholarship is worth over £1,000 to the student each year.